Algae

 What does a bloom look like?

-Colors may vary depending on the species of blue-green algae, but typically water will take on a green tint.
+Colours may vary depending on the species of cyanobacteria, however they are typically on a green tint.
 There may be an earthy, musty, or stale odour as well.
-When the algae rise to the surface it is often described as if the surface of the water has been painted green.
+When the cyanobacteria rise to the surface it is often described as if the surface of the water has been painted green.

 What causes a bloom?

 Blooms are triggered by excessive nutrients.
-This is further accelerated by warm weather, calm conditions and stagnant water.
+This can be further accelerated by warm weather, calm conditions, and stagnant water.

 When they occur in excess they can replace other species, creating an imbalance in the ecosystem and deprive other species of food.
 There are also many varieties and each one reacts differently to treatment.